 - Visa – Virtual and Physical Debit Card which will work almost internationally as Visa is widely accepted around the world. @ ₹200

 - Safe and secure.

-- Visit nearby Mahindra Bank to deposit the amount in your digital bank.
+- Visit nearby Mahindra Bank or Deposite Machine to deposit the amount in your digital bank.

 I blog about the imperfect reality of Blogging, Gadgets and Reviews.
 I am also the founder of Emad’s Blog, which was started as a personal blog years back and now developing into a brand.
 Come waste time with me on Facebook and Instagram.